-Distribution and Biology: In New Mexico, L. yavapaiensis is known from 3700-5575 ft in western Catron, Hidalgo, and Grant counties (Degenhardt et al. 1996, Sredl 2005).
+Distribution and Biology: In New Mexico, L. yavapaiensis is known from 3700-5575 ft elevation in western Catron, Hidalgo, and Grant counties (Degenhardt et al. 1996, Sredl 2005).
 This is a frog of permanent to semi-permanent streams and ponds; most populations occupy small streams and rivers, springs, and associated pools at low elevations in desert scrub localities.
 Lithobates yavapaiensis reaches the extreme eastern edge of its range in southwest New Mexico (Platz 1988; Sredl 2005).
 The species is abundant in select tributaries of Canon Bonito in Sonora, Mexico.
-Yuan et al. (2016) have proposed reclassifying the species within the genus Rana, but the suggested revision has not yet been widely adopted.
+Yuan et al. (2016) have proposed reclassifying the species within the genus Rana.

 Current Status: Lithobates yavapaiensis is listed as a Species of Concern by USFWS (USFWS 2008), and is listed as a species of wildlife of special concern in Arizona (AGFD 1996).
 The species is subject to protection in Mexico (SEMARNAT 2010).
-Herpetologists in Arizona have documented the extinction of several populations in recent years and viable populations at all known historic localities in New Mexico no longer exist (Jennings 1987, 1995).
+Herpetologists in Arizona have documented the extinction of several populations and viable populations at all known historic localities in New Mexico no longer exist (Jennings 1987, 1995).
 During August 2000, a single individual was observed in the New Mexico portion of Guadalupe Canyon in extreme southwest Hidalgo County approximately 1.1 air miles upstream of the NM/AZ border.
 This remains the first and only specimen reported from New Mexico since April 1985 (Degenhardt et al. 1996).
 No reproduction of this species, i.e., egg masses or tadpoles, have been reported from New Mexico.
-Lithobates yavapaiensis is considered very rare and perhaps extirpated in New Mexico.
+Researchers continue to sample potential sites for this species via environmental DNA (eDNA) techniques in the hope of detecting an extant population (NMDGF files).